Sneak-peek demo of Enchanting the Desert's main console.

-Enchanting the Desert is a born-digital, peer-reviewed, book-length project that offers spatial analysis and historical interpretation of the 40 landscape photographs included in Henry Peabody’s circa 1905 slideshow of the Grand Canyon.
-Peabody was a prominent commercial photographer who sold his slideshows around the United States, setting a visual template for what one would see when one saw the Grand Canyon.
+Enchanting the Desert is a born-digital, peer-reviewed, book-length project that offers spatial analysis and historical interpretation of the 40-plus landscape photographs included in Henry Peabody’s early-twentieth-century slideshow of the Grand Canyon.
+Peabody was a lifelong commercial photographer who sold his slideshows around the United States, setting a visual template for what one would see when one saw the Grand Canyon.
 Where he stood when he took his photographs, and what he captured with his camera, would decades later help the National Park Service determine where to construct walking paths and lookout vistas.
-Through mapping softwares including ArcGIS, Natural Scene Designer, and Google Earth, we have reconstructed Peabody’s images from the god’s-eye view, showing what specific areas of the Grand Canyon were visually consumed by tourists, whether physically present at the Canyon’s rim or through the pictures in the slideshow.
+Through virtual landscape design software, including Natural Scene Designer, ArcGIS, and Google Earth, we have reconstructed Peabody’s images from the god’s-eye view, showing what specific areas of the Grand Canyon were visually consumed by tourists, whether physically present at the Canyon’s rim or through the pictures in the slideshow.

 Click on the above images to see them paired with a custom made viewshed map.
 Learn about the technique developed for this project called photographic georeferencing.